jumpinjackie/forge-e33-mod/design/CARDLIST.md

 > Renoir: I know it seems absurd to offer oblivion as recompense, but perhaps that's the outcome we both desire.

 This the *IDEAL* flavor text for Choice of Damnations, if it didn't have the parisitic Arcane sub-type, but who are we to judge?
 We're doing the same thing too!
 So maybe we just have thematically adjusted reprint.

 > Act 3: Before final boss battle with Renoir
-> Renoir: As your father, I must look out for you.
-Especially when you can't look out for yourself.

-Sounds like an instant that grants protection until end of turn.

-> Act 3: Before final boss battle with Renoir
 > Maelle: You treat me as if I'm still five...